 Dec-Feb Summer in Australia is high season and a big deal, from Queensland to Tasmania locals are hitting the beach.
 Festivals and events are myriad.
 Note that Top End travel is limited due to Wet Season Mar−May & Sep−Nov These shoulder seasons are better value for accommodation and lesser crowds, with milder temperatures and blue skies.
 Jun−Aug Low season is best for exploring the Top End, Uluru or hitting the ski slopes – from late July.

 While the standards of hospitals and health care is high in Australia, the more you venture off the beaten track, the more expensive that repatriation to a capital city can become.
 So try not to get bitten by a spider, shark, crocodile or snake, particularly in a remote region of Australia.
 Recommended Vaccinations

+The Australian currency is the Australian Dollar (AUD).
 ATM machines are all over Australia and generally dispense AUD$10, $50 and $100 notes.
 Credit and debit cards a almost universally accepted and paying by cash is almost considered quaint on restaurants, supermarkets and hotels.
 If heading ‘outback’ carry extra cash in case of ATM unreliability.